-DANGER ASSESSMENT

-Jacquelyn C. Campbell, Ph.D., R.N.
-Copyright, 2003; update 2019; www.dangerassessment.com

-Several risk factors have been associated with increased risk of homicides (murders) of women and men in violent relationships.
-We cannot predict what will happen in your case, but we would like you to be aware of the danger of homicide in situations of abuse and for you to see how many of the risk factors apply to your situation.

-Using the calendar, please mark the approximate dates during the past year when you were abused by your partner or ex-partner.
-Write on that date how bad the incident was according to the following scale:

-- 1. Slapping, pushing; no injuries and/or lasting pain - 2.
-Punching, kicking; bruises, cuts, and/or continuing pain - 3.
-"Beating up"; severe contusions, burns, broken bones - Threat to use weapon; head injury, internal injury, permanent injury, miscarriage or choking\ (use a in the date to indicate choking/strangulation/cut off your breathing- example 4 in) - Use of weapon; wounds from weapon

-(If any of the descriptions for the higher number apply, use the higher number.)
+DANGER ASSESSMENT lacquelyn C. Campbell, Ph.D., R.N.
+Copyright, 2003; update 2019; www.dangerassessment.com Several risk factors have been associated with increased risk of homicides (munders) of and men in violent relationships.
+We cannot predict what will happen in your case, but we would like you and men in violent relationships.
+We cannot predict what will happen in your case, but we would to be aware of the danger of homicide in situations of abuse and for you to see how many of the lons apply to your situation. ons appry to your situation.
+Using the calendar, please mark the approximate dates during the past year when you were using the carendar, prease mank the approximate dates during the past year when you were by your partner or ex-partner.
+Write on that date how bad the incident was according to the followin g scare: Slapping, pushing: no injuries and/or lasting pain 2 Punching, kicking: bruises, cuts, and/or continuing pain - 5 Beating up"; severe confusions, burns, broken bones beaung up ; severe consusions, ourns, broken bones.
+Threat to use weapon; head injury, internal injury, permanent injury, miscarriage or choking (use On the date to indicate choking/strangulation/out off your breathing- example 40) Use of weapon: wounds from weapon Use of weapon; wounds from weapon If any of the descriptions for the higher number apply, use the higher number.)